stateofca/opencred/README.md

 #### Configuring did:web endpoint
 You can use OpenCred as a did:web endpoint by configuring the `didWeb` section of the config file.
+Just setting mainEnabled to true will result in a DID document being published with relevant keys used for authorization requests.
+It is possible to also customize the document with additional keys related to other systems that sign on behalf of this DID.

 The following would result in a DID document being published for the DID `did:web:example.com`.
 The document would be available from OpenCred at `/.well-known/did.json`.
 If domain linkage is supported, you can find that document at `/.well-known/did-configuration.json`.